Below are answers to some of the questions Ian gets asked most.

 Performance rights are available for William Shakespeare’s Christmas Carol.
 Contact Ian for more information.

-Will the prequels ever be made into audiobooks?
+Will Jedi the Last or the prequels ever be made into audiobooks?

 As far as I know, they will not.
 The good people at Lucasfilm and Disney make the decisions about when and whether my books are turned into audiobooks.
-At this point, as far as I know, they have no plans to make audiobooks out of the William Shakespeare’s Star Wars prequel series.
+At this point, as far as I know, they have no plans to make audiobooks out of William Shakespeare’s Jedi the Last or the prequel series.

 Are there other Shakespearean adaptations you’ve considered?

 Definitely.
 I often get asked to write a Shakespearean version of The Lord of the Rings.
 Years ago, just after William Shakespeare’s Star Wars came out, I wrote to J.K.
 Rowling’s people and asked about writing William Shakespeare’s History of Hogwarts, a play written by Shakespeare (who was, obviously, a wizard) with Godric Gryffindor, Helga Hufflepuff, Rowena Ravenclaw, and Salazar Slytherin as the main characters.
 They very politely said no. The adaptation I still dream of doing is William Shakespeare’s The Princess Bride, which I imagine would be a fun mix of the William Goldman book and the Rob Reiner film.
 Other thoughts along the way have includes Back to the Future, Star Trek, The Godfather, and Indiana Jones.
 I was even asked once, at a book event, to write Shakespeare’s My Little Pony.
 In reality, though many of these are very fun ideas, who knows what will actually happen?